cezarypiatek/cezarypiatek.github.io/src/content/post/component-tests-scenarios/index.md

 This kind of test scenario transcription has the following benefits:

 - You can quickly understand what the scenario is about.
-- You can easily validate meaningfulness of the scenario.
-In case of any doubs you can send the transcription to other developer or QA with a request for review/validation.
+- You can easily validate the meaningfulness of the scenario.
+In case of any doubts, you can send the transcription to another developer or QA with a request for review/validation.
-- When test fails, you can faster trace the part that was broken.
+- When the test fails, you can faster trace the part that was broken.

 ## Test Driven Development

 With `NScenario` is quite easy to do the classical TDD.
-You can start your work from writing a scenario sketch:
+You can start your work by writing a scenario sketch:

 ```cs
 [Test]